dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 const output = await runtime.invokeWorkflow(Cls).wf(arg);
 ```

-You aren't to supply a context to an invoked workflow&#8212;the testing runtime does this for you.
+You don't supply a context to an invoked workflow&#8212;the testing runtime does this for you.

 As with [invoke](#runtimeinvoketarget-workflowuuid-params), you can optionally provide a workflow idempotency key or workflow invocation parameters.